Here with Me (The Killers song): Music video

-The music video to "Here with Me" was released on December 14, 2012 and was directed by film director Tim Burton.
-This marks Burton's return to directing music videos since directing the music video for The Killers' 2006 single "Bones".
+The music video for "Here with Me" was released on December 14, 2012.
+It was directed by filmmaker Tim Burton, marking his return to directing music videos since his debut with the Killers' song "Bones" six years earlier.
+It was filmed in Blackpool during the band's break in the middle of a UK tour.
+Burton was inspired by the film Mad Love (1935).